darienchong/cacheSim/README.md

 ```
 >>> java Main [0|1] < data
 ```
-where data has input in the format as above.
+where `data` is a file with input in the format as above.